-Many of the churches in Troup County were established in the late 1820’s and 1830’s.
-The number of churches in the area grew significantly following the Civil War, when African American parishioners began forming their own ministries.
-A third boost in church numbers came with the establishment of textile mills in areas like Hillside.
+The earliest congregations in the area were established in the late 1820s and 1830s.
+Following the Civil War, the number of churches grew significantly as African American communities formed their own ministries.
+A third period of growth came with the rise of textile mills in areas like Hillside, bringing new families and congregations to the region.

-Warren Temple didn’t just nurture spiritual growth; it also became a beacon for black education.
-The church was the first in the community to offer spelling classes for people of color.
-In 1875, with support from John King and other black businessmen, the church convinced the city to fund a school for black students.
-This school operated within the church until its own building was completed in 1877, eventually evolving into Hill Street School, with King serving as its longtime superintendent.
+Warren Temple also played a vital role in education.
+It was the first in the community to offer spelling classes for people of color.
+In 1875, with support from John King and other Black leaders, the church helped secure funding for a school for Black students.
+This school operated within the church until its own building was completed in 1877, eventually becoming Hill Street School, with King serving as its longtime superintendent.

-As the church grew, so did its influence.
-In 1940, Warren Temple hosted the meeting where LaGrange’s first NAACP chapter was formed in response to the lynching of Austin Callaway.
-This chapter remains active to this day.
+As its influence grew, so did its impact.
+Warren Temple hosted the meeting where LaGrange’s first NAACP chapter was formed, in response to the lynching of Austin Callaway.
+That chapter remains active today.

-Through the years, Warren Temple has undergone numerous changes, including a significant renovation in 2003 that restored the sanctuary to its original grandeur.
-It continues to stand as a symbol of faith, education, and social justice, deeply rooted in the history and heart of LaGrange.
-The church remains an active part of our community, and is located at 416 E Depot Street.
+Over the years, the church has undergone several changes, including a major restoration in 2003 that returned the sanctuary to its original character.
+Today, it remains an active congregation and a powerful symbol of faith, education, and social progress in LaGrange.
+It is located at 416 E Depot Street.

 St. Peter’s Catholic Church